STELS-Laboratory/genesis/WHITEPAPER.md

 - Governance controls (upgrade, emergency pause, revocation list)
 - Compliance and audit logging constraints

+`SLI` (Stels Liq Index) is the **native utility coin of the STELS network**, used for transaction fees, staking/economic security, and protocol incentives (as encoded by the Genesis contract).
+The Genesis contract also includes the disclosure `token_is_not_equity = true`.

 The regulator/auditor package is delivered as:
 - a schema-validated JSON contract (`genesis.json`),
 - a deterministic binary blob (`genesis.blob`) containing the exact bytes of `{contract, schema}`,